evkx/evkx.github.io/content/models/byd/seal_u/Seal_U_Design/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The BYD Seal U Design is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.

 ### Regenerative Braking